 To protect the safety of patients and staff, CancerCare Manitoba must limit the number of people in the building.

 - Effective March 25, 2020, we are tightening our risk reduction measures.
-Support persons/escorts will not be allowed to accompany patients for visits except in exceptional circumstances.
+Support persons/escorts will not be allowed to accompany patients for appointments except in exceptional circumstances.
 Pediatric patients are allowed only one parent/caregiver to be present at the appointment.You can use your personal cell phone to include another person in your appointment.

 - When you arrive at the entrances listed below, you will be assessed for travel history and symptoms.